divz-k/noTATApromoters_classification_DataTalks_midterm/README.md

 - app.py – FastAPI application
 - convertDNASeqToX.ipynb - make the X feature matrix for any DNA sequence
 - sendReq.ipynb - takes the X feature matrix (from the json format) and sends request to the deployed API, and returns the prediction.

+## Notes:
+- The data analysis, EDA, model evaluations, performance metrics and the basis for the final model choice are all documented in the markdowns on the code.ipynb script.
+- How to use this model has been described in the README